varnishcache/varnish-cache/doc/sphinx/users-guide/vcl-built-in-subs.rst

 ~~~~~~~~~

 Called to deliver a synthetic object.
 A synthetic object is generated
 in VCL, not fetched from the backend.
-Its body may be contructed using
+Its body may be constructed using
 the ``synthetic()`` function.

 A `vcl_synth` defined object never enters the cache, contrary to a